NeonKazuha/SoulBuddy/README.md

 ## Contact

 For any inquiries or issues, please open an issue on the GitHub repository, ensuring a transparent and open communication channel.

-## Acknowledgments

-We appreciate the contributions of the open-source community and the support of all collaborators involved in this project, recognizing the value of collective effort and knowledge sharing.

----

-*Note: This documentation is based on the available information from the [API Chat GitHub Repository](https://github.com/NeonKazuha/api-chat).*